Katsuko Kanai: Personal life

 In 1981, Kanai married a dentist whom an in-law introduced her to; their wedding ceremony was in Pakistan, where the husband's cousin worked.

 Kanai has undergone surgery for Raynaud syndrome and lumbar spinal stenosis.
-She began taking aerobics and hip-hop dance classes to maintain his strength.
+She began taking aerobics and hip-hop dance classes to maintain her strength.
 She is aquaphobic, which she recalled was because she almost drowned as a child in the company housing pool.